eea/clms-api-docs/source/authentication.md

     :alt: Access API Tokens section.
 ```

-It is very important to note that token details will be shown just once and just in this moment.
-The user will need to follow the details
-and copy the token details to a file, in order to use the token in the future.
+It's important to note that token details will be shown just once and just in this moment.
+The user will need to follow the details and copy the token details to a file to use the token in the future.

 A service key looks like this (this specific token is revoked and no actions can be performed with it):